jason-qin2/JobDash/README.md

 A web app where users can hire people to complete simple residential jobs
 ##Installation
 download/clone the repository to you computer

-##Usage
+## Usage

-go into the JobDash folder through your command shell Then to start the backend:
+Go into the JobDash folder through your command shell Then to start the backend:
 ```bash
 cd api